-- corroborating our work with external information where possible. - Assessing the adequacy of the disclosures included in Note 24 to the financial report.
+- Applying our knowledge of the business and corroborating our work with external information where possible. - Assessing the adequacy of the disclosures included in Note 24 to the financial report.

 Where assets are held as part of a disposal group we assessed management's determination of fair value less cost to sell by: